turingschool/front-end-curriculum/lessons/module-1/js-dot-bracket-notation.md

 <section class="checks-for-understanding">
 ### Stop and Think

-* In the zoom chat, answer this question: *What differences do you notice in the way each notation is written?*
+* What differences do you notice in the way each notation is written?
 </section>

 <section class="note">